ourfuturehealth/design-system-toolkit/README.md

 ## Guidance

 Visit the [NHS digital service manual](https://service-manual.nhs.uk/) for examples of components and guidance for when to use them.
-If we haven’t yet published guidance on the component you want, please [email us](mailto:service-manual@nhs.net) or get in touch on the [NHS digital service manual Slack workspace](https://join.slack.com/t/nhs-service-manual/shared_invite/enQtNTIyOTEyNjU3NDkyLTk4NDQ3YzkwYzk1Njk5YjAxYTI5YTVkZmUxMGQ0ZjA3NjMyM2ZkNjBlMWMxODVjZjYzNzg1ZmU4MWY1NmE2YzE).

 ## How to install OFH design system toolkit